dynatrace-oss-contrib/opentelemetry-specification/specification/data-semantic-conventions.md

 ## gRPC

-gRPC is a special case of [RPC spans][#rpc] but has additional conventions described in this section.
+gRPC is a special case of [RPC spans](#rpc) but has additional conventions described in this section.

 ### Status